jhviggo/world-of-zindria/Session notes/Session 45 day 80.md

 As Dubh goes to bed he hears an excited snarling.
 It's the sound of the demon he made a pact with.
 The voices says "they'll take over for this one" and Voldooron hears steps going down the stairs. he sneaks to the door and hides, he sees Dubh walking towards the main entrance.
 It seems like there are two bodies on one on Dubh, as if something is holding him up, puppeteering him.
 As he walks, it appears and disappears from Dubh's body.
 His teeth are dripping golden blood, and the shadow creature is 20cm taller than Dubh.
 It is [[Raz'ir]].
 Dubh goes through the portal and Voldooron calls out to us.
 We all run through down and through the portal.
-We see Dubh attack the god [[Vander]] but all his attacks just phase through his body.
-All the other people take up their weapons, but Vander waves them off.
+We see Dubh attack the god [[Wander]] but all his attacks just phase through his body.
+All the other people take up their weapons, but Wander waves them off.
 Vander absolutely smacks Dubh.
 Vander is just dodging the attacks are is calm.
 He then attacks Dubh again and yeets Raz'ir out of his body, as Dubh lets the spirit go.
 Vander tell Dubh that Raz'ir is the creature that has been haunting Dubh's dreams.
 Raz'ir is more like a ghost or revenent than a god.
 He says that Dubh is part of the Hell Hunters, they were "nasty little cornered animals" in Vander's words.
 They took desperate solutions in the Cataclysm.
 Some refer to Raz'ir as The God hunter.